 The remaining life whole of life insurance policy holder can use the money how they see fit.
-They might choose to pay off the mortgage on their home, buy a new car, pay bills such as energy and broadband, or even travel.
+They might choose to pay off the mortgage on their home, buy a new car,, do the mot,, pay bills such as energy and broadband, or even travel.

 If you are concerned about the limitations of only receiving one payout, you will be pleased to know that some whole of life insurance policies cover the second death in a joint policy.
 Others will not, though, so be sure to ask the question when shopping the insurance market.